-In this tutorial we are going to make an LED turn on using scratch.
+Within this tutorial we are going to make an LED turn on using Scratch and a Raspberry Pi.

 Equipment You Will Need